jsngn/dali-data-challenge/README.md

 # dali-data-challenge
-Description: Submission for DALI's Data Challenge.
+Description: Submission for DALI's Data Challenge, part of my application for the 19F term.
 This program uses plotly to make a bubble chart that shows the effect of affiliation status on the level of alcohol consumption and social dinner participation that gives low stress.

 Instructions: